Gogotchuri/GraphicsRenderer/README.md

   - *Generate gmake project*
   - $ *make*

-** Project Started as an private project so most of earlier commits aren't present here
+** Project Started as a private project so most of earlier commits aren't present here